Al-Khaldi: First Khalidi Emirate

 The chieftainship of the Bani Khalid has traditionally been held by the clan of Al Humaid from the Banu Jabr section of the Khalidis.
-The Bani Khalid dominated the deserts surrounding the Al-Hasa and Al-Qatif during the 15th and 18th century.
+The Bani Khalid dominated the deserts surrounding the Al-Hasa and Al-Qatif during the 15th and 18th centuries.
 Under Barrak ibn Ghurayr of the Al Humaid, the Bani Khalid were able to expel Ottoman garrisons from the cities and towns of Eastern Arabia as well as the encroaching Portuguese who had built many fortified trade posts.
 In 1670 they proclaimed their rule over the region.
 Ibn Ghurayr made his capital in Al-Mubarraz near Al-Ahsa, where remnants of his castle stand today.
 According to Arabian folklore, one chief of the Bani Khalid attempted to protect the prized desert bustard (Habari) from extinction by prohibiting the bedouin in his realm from poaching the bird's eggs, earning the tribe the appellation of "protectors of the eggs of the Habari", an allusion to the chief's absolute supremacy over his realm.